mudassir733/mern-product-app/README.md

 On the frontend, I used React and Axios to fetch data from the backend API.
 Tailwind CSS was used for styling, making it easy to create attractive product cards to display the data.

 ****Learning Experience****
 This project was a valuable learning experience for me.
-I faced challenges such as CORS errors and debugging frontend-backend communication but was able to overcome them.
-Overall, I spent about 3 hours developing this project and gained practical experience in full-stack web development.
+I overcame challenges such as CORS errors and debugging frontend-backend communication.
+I spent about 3 hours developing this project and gained practical experience in full-stack web development.

+Feel free to explore the code and don't forget to give me starr